 Common methods focus on looking at risks to specific assets or risks presented in specific scenarios.
 There are pros and cons to each, and some organisations will be much better suited to one method than another.

 - Create a risk treatment plan

 This is the process of building the security controls that will protect your organisation’s information assets.

 To ensure these controls are effective, you will need to check that staff are able to operate or interact with the controls, and that they are aware of their information security obligations.

 For an ISMS to be useful, it must meet its information security objectives.
 Organisations need to measure, monitor and review the system’s performance.

 This will involve identifying metrics or other methods of gauging the effectiveness and implementation of the controls.

-9. Achieve certification
+- Achieve certification

 Once the ISMS is in place, organisations should seek certification from an accredited certification body.
-This proves to stakeholders that the ISMS is effective and that the organisation understands the importance of information security.

-A version of this blog was originally published on 29 June 2018.
+A version of this blog was originally published on 8 April 2019.